A Complete Guide on How to Create an Animated Text Video

 Why Is Video Content Important?

 Ever since people have been uploading videos on the web, they’ve been experimenting and reinventing the format time and time again.
 Think of the boom of YouTube and Vine a while ago, these video-centered platforms changed the game.
 Even though the latter is no longer active, it became the staple of quick video content.
-Now, we can enjoy something similar with Snapchat and Instagram Stories.
+Now, we can enjoy something similar to Snapchat and Instagram Stories.

 Facebook video garners triple the engagement and 1,200 percent more shares than text and image posts combined.
 People are very visual and watch videos to be entertained, inspired, and to learn and discover new things.